In a nutshell

 Until recently, directors didn’t have a lot of choice in slow motion without highly specialized equipment.
-1987’s Panaflex Gold II for example, could only shoot at maximum 40 frames per second.
-Today, inexpensive cameras are readily available that will shoot 240 fps, opening up a wide world of possibilities (though that doesn’t stop directors from using other techniques to expand or compress time.
+1987’s Panaflex Gold II, for example, could only shoot a maximum of 40 frames per second.
+Today, inexpensive cameras will shoot 240 fps, opening up a world of possibilities—though directors still use other techniques to expand or compress time.
 Slow motion is a great tool in cinematography, as it creates a more impactful and emotional shot that helps tell a story.

 The faster your frame rate while shooting, the slower things will look when you playback.

-Video plays back at 30 frames a second and movies (like the sort that you see in a movie theater projected on a screen) playback at 24 frames per second.
+Video plays back at 30 frames a second and theatrical movies playback at 24 frames per second.
 These four missing frames cause a whole world of pain when trying to put a movie on TV.
-So, caveats aside, if you shoot video at 120 frames per second (fps) and then play it back, it will appear four times slower because it takes 4 seconds for those same 120 frames to appear when played back at 30 fps.
-If you have a Phantom Flex camera shooting 10,000 frames a second, it will take 333 seconds, or nearly six minutes, for one real time second to pass.
+If you shoot video at 120 frames per second (fps) and then play it back, it will appear four times slower because it takes 4 seconds for those same 120 frames to appear when played back at 30 fps.
+If you have a Phantom Flex camera shooting 10,000 frames a second, it will take 333 seconds, or nearly six minutes, for one real-time second to pass.

-We’ve already talked about some things that look interesting when filmed in slow motion, but let’s take a look at what frame rates might be best for different things.
+Let’s take a look at what frame rates might be best for different things.
 All of this is subjective though-Fox Sports, for example, used nine different slow motion cameras, ranging from 360 fps to 2,000 fps to cover the 2017 World Series.

-60 fps: things that are already pretty slow, people walking, candles being blown out on a cake.
-Somewhere around 60 fps is the standard Hollywood Dramatic — people getting dressed, walking through school hallways, looking, you know, dramatic.
-For instance, In Taika Waititi’s 2017 adventure extravaganza “Thor Ragnarok,” there is, of course a mammoth battle at the end.
-When Valkrye, played by Tessa Thompson, arrives to deliver a serious smackdown to a thousand villains, she enters by walking in at about 60 fps.
-That’s the badass arriving speed.
+Things that are already pretty slow, people walking, candles being blown out on a cake.
+Somewhere around 60 fps is the standard Hollywood Dramatic of people getting dressed, walking through school hallways, looking, well, dramatic.
+For instance, in Taika Waititi’s 2017 “Thor Ragnarok,” there is a mammoth battle at film’s end.
+When Valkyrie, played by Tessa Thompson, arrives for a battle with an army of villains, she walks in at about 60 fps.

-120 fps: Things that move slightly faster—people and pets running, slower sports.
+Things that move slightly faster—people and pets running, slower sports.

-240 fps: things that are starting to happen too quickly for the eye to see, fast sports, things splashing, water moving.
+Things that are happening too quickly for the eye to see, fast sports, things splashing, water moving.
 The GoPro HERO9 is great for this.

-960 fps: balloons popping, things breaking.
-The Hurt Locker explosion scenes were shot with a Phandom HD at 1000 fps
+Great for balloons popping, things breaking.
+The Hurt Locker explosion scenes were shot with a Phantom HD at 1000 fps

-There’s a movie trope called a “meadow run” where two reunited lovers run to one another across a field — it happens in “Gone with the Wind” when Ashley returns from the war and it happens at the end of the 1942 Ronald Reagan film “King’s Row.”
-Somewhere along the way, this entered into our cultural subconscious and advertisers like Clairol began riffing on it starting as early as the 1960’s — with people’s hair bouncing in beuchollic fields during the golden hour in luxurious slow motion.
+There’s a movie trope called a “meadow run” where two reunited lovers run to one another across a field.
+It happens in “Gone with the Wind” when Ashley returns from the war.
+It also happens at the end of the 1942 Ronald Reagan film “King’s Row.”
+Somewhere along the way, this entered into our cultural subconscious.
+Advertisers like Clairol began riffing on it as early as the 1960s, with people’s hair bouncing in bucolic fields in luxurious slow motion.

-When Kevin Costner pulls a shotgun out from under his coat in Brian De Palma’s 1987 “The Untouchables” it sets off a slow motion gunfight that lasts the duration of a baby carriage bouncing down the steps of Chicago’s Union Station — an event that probably would only take five or six seconds in real life but Dipalma manages to convincingly stretch this into a full, action packed, minute and 48 seconds.
+When Kevin Costner pulls a shotgun in Brian De Palma’s 1987 “The Untouchable,” it sets off a slow motion gunfight that lasts the duration of a baby carriage bouncing down the steps of Chicago’s Union Station.
+It’s an event that probably would only take five or six seconds in real life.
+But Dipalma manages to convincingly stretch this into a full, action-packed 1:48.

-The opening scene of “Chariots of Fire” shows a group of young men running, in slow motion, along a beach, it lasts for nearly a minute, which is a pretty long time to stay on one shot, but it’s also got the classic song by Vangelis playing and the shot is being used to, one at a time, introduce the stars of the film.
+The opening scene of “Chariots of Fire” shows a group of young men running in slow motion along a beach.
+It lasts for nearly a minute, which is a pretty long time to stay on one shot.
+But it’s also got the classic song by Vangelis playing.
+Plus, the shot is being used to introduce the stars of the film.

-Even people who are running pretty fast are too slow for some film speeds.
-Jamaican sprinter Usain Bolt set the 100 meter dash world record at 9.69 seconds.
-Which means, shot at 1000 fps, it would take him nearly six minutes to finish the race.
+Even extremely fast subjects are too slow for some film speeds.
+Jamaican sprinter Usain Bolt once set the 100-meter dash world record at 9.69 seconds.
+Shot at 1000 fps, it would take him nearly six minutes to finish the race.
 However, 1000 fps is great for photographing things that happen in the blink of an eye, like the explosions in Kathryn Bigelow’s 2008 film “The Hurt Locker,” which were filmed on a Phantom HD camera.
 This gives you the opportunity to see gravel thrown into the air, individual rocks come apart, and people fall to the ground.

 Different frame rates can even be used within a single production, according to the shot and subject matter.
-High speed cameras — really high speed cameras — allow you to capture things like water balloons bursting and guitars exploding, and slower, but still high speed, cameras can be used to capture people moving.
+High-speed cameras allow you to capture things like water balloons bursting and guitars exploding, and slower, but still high speed, cameras can be used to capture people moving.

 None of this is hard and fast—the limits are your filmmaking imagination, the equipment you have access to and your ability to tell a story.
-If Brian De Palma had a 1000 fps camera in 1987, he might have used it, but he didn’t and he still managed to make a blockbuster that grossed a hundred million dollars and was nominated for four Oscars.
+If Brian De Palma had a 1000 fps camera in 1987, he might have used it.
+He didn’t, yet still managed to make a blockbuster that grossed a $100 million and was nominated for four Oscars.
 Use what you have and fill in the gaps with good storytelling.

 Capture some great slow motion footage?
 Tell us about it in the Videomaker forums.